Capital as a Force for Good: session 3

 Date: Friday, 22 October 2021

-In this session, those leaders at the front line of mobilizing their organizations for large scale sustainable investment from finance, technology and other global stakeholders will discuss the practical execution considerations for funding the SDGs and the transition to sustainable and inclusive future.
-The systemic change needed requires a multi-stakeholder effort and the integration of finance, technology, civil society, and policy to ensure that the world’s challenges are fully met.
+In this session, those leaders at the front line of mobilizing their organizations for large scale sustainable investment from finance, technology and other global stakeholders will discuss the practical execution considerations for funding the SDGs and the transition to a sustainable and inclusive future.
+The systemic change needed requires a multi-stakeholder effort and the integration of finance, technology, civil society and policy to ensure that the world’s challenges are fully met.